szymon-trybala/system-monitor-cli/README.md

 * `-c` / `--cpu` - returns CPU load in percentage, as value between 0 and 100.

+* `--cn` - returns CPU info in 4 lines.
+First is processor name, second is its architecture, like `x64`, `x86` or `ARM64`, third is number of cores, and the last is number of threads.

 * `-r` / `--ram` - first returned line is RAM usage in percentage, as value between 0 and 100, second is full amount of computer's memory in MB, third is amount of free memory in MB, and the last is amount of used memory in MB

 * `-n` / `--net-adapter` - first returned line is maximum speed of current network adapter in KB, second returned line is